bbhardin/A-Guide-to-MacOS-Scaled-Resolutions/README.md

 The largest HiDPI option for a 1440p monitor will likely be 720p which is a 2x scale.
 In order to add different resolutions, we will need to modify the file that contains these values.

+If HiDPI is not enabled, you can run:

+`sudo defaults write /Library/Preferences/com.apple.windowserver.plist DisplayResolutionEnabled -bool true`

+Restart the system to enable.

 ### Step 4: Locate the Display File